freebasic/fbfrog/readme.txt

   (at least, mark it with a TODO)

 Interesting improvements:
+* Define2Decl pass should run earlier - e.g. typedef/tagid fix ups should
+  consider the typedefs created from alias #defines
+* Define2Decl shouldn't move alias defines at all - it's typically not needed for procs/vars/typedefs, so that's it
+* Define2Decl shouldn't count #undefs as declarations (preventing affected symbols from being handled by the pass)
+* Define2Decl shouldn't count exact-alias #defines as declarations (easy solution: remove them before Define2Decl pass)
+* Define2Decl should count multiple, equal declarations as one declaration
 * Only add things to renamelist if they have a RENAMED flag (not everything with an alias was renamed)
 * Add -printcconstruct <pattern> option for dumping C constructs as seen by fbfrog